Pycord-Development/pycord/docs/application_commands.rst

 Slash Command Groups
 --------------------

-Slash Command groups allow for the creation of multiple commands under the same command.
+Slash Command Groups allows for the creation of multiple subcommands grouped under the same command.

 All available options are listed at :class:`.Bot.create_group`.